ragusa87/TypesenseBundle/docs/02_Mapping.md

 The type such as `string` or `string[]` are the same as the Typesense types.
 You can see the full list of types in the [Typesense documentation](https://typesense.org/docs/0.21.0/api/collections.html#schema-fields).

-You can also use the following enum: `Biblioteca\TypesenseBundle\Type\DataTypeEnum`.
+You can also use the following enum: `Biblioverse\TypesenseBundle\Type\DataTypeEnum`.

 # Entity attribute
 If the field name in the entity is not matching the one on the Typesense collection, you can use the `entity_attribute` configuration to map the entity field to the collection field.